AdmiralBenbow/SlashCommandsMusicBot/README.md

 - Added seek command.

 ## ABOUT V14.1 UPDATE / news: 2022, 20 NOVEMBER
-- The shard feature has been added to the MusicMaker discord bot and now a new shard will be created for every 1000 servers.
+- The shard feature has been added.

 ## ABOUT V14 UPDATE / news: 2022, 10 NOVEMBER
 - Addeed Portuguese and Chinese language.